alexbepple/kiss-and-type/README.md

 [“Keep it simple stupid”](https://en.wikipedia.org/wiki/KISS_principle) came to mind immediately when I started looking for a name.
 There is a distinct lack of sophistication to this approach.
 Yet, it is useful. – So, “KISS” and “type” where there.
 I liked the association of “kiss and tell”.
 So I kept it.

 Added bonus: 😽 and type.

+# Thanksgiving

+* Abelson & Sussman for [“Structure and Interpretation of Computer Programs”](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs).
+Polaris.
+* [Leonie Dreschler-Fischer](https://www.inf.uni-hamburg.de/inst/ab/sav/people/dreschler.html) at the University of Hamburg for introducing me to FP.
+* [Ramda](https://ramdajs.com/) for making FP practical in JS.
+* My colleagues in the recent years, who supported me in exploring FP and in developing this approach to typing.